AndersDeath/diary2/000-current.md

 # 25 May - Thursday - Kaş - 238 day of immigration

 This day was good but I feel how I tiered.
 So, In general nothing happened interesting today.
 I was coding a lot, tried to finish all my tasks and some extra.
 My mood is good I cannot complain about it.
+I still think a lot about my future and what I can do with all this situation that happens around.